jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 - The charisma bonus would apply on Reactions;
 - The +1 constitution would help on recovery at long rest (more about character HP and recovery later).
 ```

+### Hit Points

+The character starting Hit Points are equal 1d6+HD, which will be 1d6+1 for a starting level 1 character.

+If the character's Constitution is 13+, the character also receives +1 Hit Point every time rolling Hit Points is needed, like when leveling up.

 ## [1.5] Languages